 “It’s the only thing that keeps me level,” he says.

 Knowing he was not the only veteran who saw music as a lifeline to the real world, he started Vet-Traxx Project, a Northern California non-profit organization which operates a recording studio where disabled veterans can play and record music as a means of therapy.
-He’s currently using the Post-9/11 GI Bill to pursue an Advanced Professional Certificate in Music Production using Pro Tools from Berklee Online.
+He’s been using the Post-9/11 GI Bill to pursue an Advanced Professional Certificate in Music Production using Pro Tools from Berklee Online.

 Vet-Traxx Project works with veteran musicians and bands in which at least one member is a veteran, with particular attention to serving those who are suffering from disabilities such as Post Traumatic Stress Disorder.